go-iiif/go-iiif/README.md

 ## Important

-`go-iiif` was first written with the [libvips](https://github.com/jcupitt/libvips) library and [bimg](https://github.com/h2non/bimg/) Go wrapper for image processing. `libvips` is pretty great but it introduces non-trivial build and setup requirements.
-As of version 2.0 `go-iiif` no longer uses `libvips` by default but instead does all its image processing using native (Go) code.
-This allows `go-iiif` to run on any platform supported by Go without the need for external dependencies.

-Support for alternative image processing libraries, like `libvips` is supported through the use of "drivers" (similar to the way the Go `database/sql` package works).
-Drivers are discussed further below.

-If you want or need to use `libvips` for image processing you should use the [go-iiif-vips](#) package.
+Version 2 and higher of the `go-iiif` package introduces two backwards incompatible changes.
+They are:

+1. The removal of the `libvips` and `bimg` package for default image processing and the introduction of "drivers" for defining image processing functionality.
+2. The use of the [Go Cloud](https://gocloud.dev/) `Bucket` and `Blob` interfaces for reading and writing files.

+Both changes are discussed in detail below.

 ## Setup